CanDIG/ID3_Project/README.md

 ```
 `variant_ranges` : The ranges of variants you want to inspect in the ID3 classifier.
 A variant range can contain more than one variant.
-`ga4gh_server_url` : The url that points to the ga4gh_server
+`candig_server_url` : The url that points to the candig_server
-`ga4gh_server_dataset_id` : The id of the dataset you want to query from.
-It is associated with the ga4gh_server
+`candig_server_dataset_id` : The id of the dataset you want to query from.
+It is associated with the candig_server
 `user_mapping_path` : Path to the `.ped` file that maps individual ids to ancestries
 `chr_paths` : Path to the `.vcf` chromosome files from the 1000 genomes project
 ```

-### Installing and starting ga4gh_server
+### Installing and starting candig_server

-Additionally, you can host the ga4gh_server locally if you want to test the capabilities
+Additionally, you can host the candig_server locally if you want to test the capabilities

 ```
 # install OS packages